 Note that purchasing fixed-time tickets online is highly recommended.

 Read about the health measures in place before visiting us.

 Overview of the situation

-In accordance with guidelines issued by the Direction nationale de la santé publique, the Montréal Space for Life museums have the green light to open on February 8.
+In accordance with guidelines issued by the Direction nationale de la santé publique, the Montréal Space for Life museums have the green light to open since February 8 2021.

 Until your next visit, we invite you to take a loot at our online content.

-- Self-guided visits of the greenhouses with a fixed-time ticket, from 9 a.m. to 5 p.m., daily.
+- Self-guided visits of the greenhouses with a fixed-time ticket, from 9 a.m. to 6 p.m., daily.
 Access to the greenhouses and pavilions is not guaranteed as the number of people that can be allowed in is less than for the outdoor gardens.